sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/267_What_is_Routing_and_Why.md

 #### What we want
 We want to add routing code to our SPA shell, so that it overrides the browser default (of loading a new page on URL change), and instead change the DOM to match the view when the URL changes.

+In simple terms, we watch for the URL change or back/forward button events.

 We do this via a library called React-Router.
 ![](../../../../assets/Pasted%20image%2020220827093503.png)